hamjongseok/TIL/linux/born2beroot.md

 Remember: Whenever you need help checking something, the student being evaluated should be able to help you.

 - Check that the hostname of the machine is correctly formatted as follows: login42 (login of the student being evaluated).
+- host이름이 42인지
 - Modify this hostname by replacing the login with yours, then restart the machine.
   If on restart, the hostname has not been updated, the evaluation stops here.
 - You can now restore the machine to the original hostname.